These Are The Victims Of The Santa Fe High School Shooting

 Chris played football and enjoyed video games.

-“Being a brother was his best job,” she told CNN.
+“Being a brother was his best job,” she said.
 “Although he was the youngest, he definitely protected his sisters as if he was the oldest.
 He was always there if someone needed someone to listen or some cheering up.”

 Jared Black